github/semantic/ROADMAP.md

 ## Objectives

-- Production ready in Q2 FY2018.
+- Run a resilient, scalable service
 - Help developers understand, [navigate][], and improve their code.